-High performance cars are statistically more likely to be involved in insurance claims and tend to be more costly.
+High-performance cars are statistically more likely to be involved in insurance claims and tend to be more costly.
 This is why cars that have fast acceleration and high top speeds will usually have a higher insurance rating.

 The less likely a vehicle is to be stolen, the lower the insurance group.
-Features such as alarms, immobilisers, high security locks and coded audio equipment are more likely to generate a lower insurance group rating.
+Features such as alarms, immobilisers, high-security locks and coded audio equipment are more likely to generate a lower insurance group rating.

 WHAT IS YOUR CAR’S INSURANCE RATING?

 If you are considering buying a car it is wise to consider the vehicle’s insurance group classification in order to give an indication as to potential insurance costs.
-Insurance companies do not use insurance group rating in isolation to calculate car insurance quotes.
+Insurance companies do not use the insurance group rating in isolation to calculate car insurance quotes.
 There are many other insurance rating factors which they take into account; however, the insurance group rating will give at least a relative indication when different vehicles are being compared.

 A full list of motor insurance groups and the cars within each group can be found by visiting the Thatcham website.